 I’ve grown up playing team sport – lacrosse, hockey, shinty – and throughout my adult life have become like a magpie to a new sporting challenge each year.
 I swore I’d never run a marathon, but trained for a half with my husband and thought, why not – let’s just keep going (no training plan = first half 1hr 45, shortly before blowing up and taking a whole 5 hours – rookie error).
 I could barely swim the length of a 50 metre pool without gasping for air and decided to take up ocean swimming, which led to a number of ocean events and eventually my Bronze medallion; occasionally “saving the lives” of people who were a little out of their depth at Bondi – or often just debating with blokes who insisted they were fine as they were floating out in a rip, sinking a little more with each breath.
 To triathlon – thinking I was all about sprint distance and then six months later somehow finding myself lining up at Busselton 70.3 (half ironman – 1.9km swim; 90km ride; 21km run).
-And now, finding a real passion for trail running and planning some big things in 2017.
+And now, finding a real passion for trail running, discovering that I love to run “long” and planning some big things in the years ahead.
 Oh, and all of this amidst realising I should have started CrossFit years ago – I love its diversity, its high intensity and the challenges that come with Olympic lifting.
 And of course I love the community too; no, it’s not a cult, honest…says everyone in a cult, I know, I know.

 In 2013 I jumped the corporate ship, leaving my days as a Marketing Manager at a Telco in Sydney behind, in favour of retraining to obtain my Australian Canoe Sea Kayak Guide quals.
 I paddled on Sydney Harbour most days – taking out guided kayak tours; assisting in lessons, and also teaching Stand up Paddle as a qualified Flatwater SUP Instructor.